The countdown is based on server time, which is currently:

 Before you begin the process of applying for Schools and Libraries Program discounts for the upcoming funding year, you should review the description of the Schools and Libraries Program and the application process flow chart.
 These documents provide an overview of the program and the sequence of activities you must complete to receive funding.
 You can also look up unfamiliar acronyms and terms.

-Many commercially available telecommunications services are eligible for discounts, as are basic conduit access to the Internet and some equipment that allows access to these services.
+Internet access and many commercially available telecommunications services are eligible for discounts, as well as equipment that allows access to these services.
 The Eligible Services Overview gives you a general understanding of eligible products and services.
 You should also review the Eligible Services List (ESL) for the appropriate funding year because the entries in this list, and their eligibility, can change from one funding year to another.
+A funding year begins on July 1 and ends on June 30 of the following year.
+For example, Funding Year (FY) 2017 begins July 1, 2017, and ends June 30, 2018.

 To be eligible for discounts from the Schools and Libraries Program, you must meet the program definition of a school or a library.
 If you are not sure of your eligibility status, you may need to contact your higher-level administrative agency - your state department of education, your state library, or other organization - to assist you.